Tsirelson inequalities: Detecting cheating and quantumness in a single framework: Introduction

-In this paper, we formulate the aforementioned inequalities in a black-box approach.
-This means that, rather than expressing the inequalities in terms of physical observables, we construct a framework in which the same inequalities can be understood in terms of the respective conditional probabilities and constrained classical models.
-This has two important benefits: First, we are able to identify other applications of the inequalities beyond the detection of quantumness of physical systems, and we demonstrate this by showing that the resulting inequality can be used to detect cheating in the shell game.
-The second advantage is that we are able to find all possible tight inequalities for the given scenario, which we demonstrate by finding new inequalities for the quantum harmonic oscillator, some of which are violated for lower energies than previously known inequalities.
+In this paper, we formulate the aforementioned inequalities in a black-box approach in order to construct a framework in which a complete list of relevant inequalities can be explicitly derived from the underlying physical principles using convex geometry.
+We thus replace previous counting arguments used to guess some inequalities by a systematic approach that finds all possible inequalities.
+This has two important benefits: First, we are able to identify other applications of the inequalities beyond the detection of quantumness in mechanical systems; explicitly, we demonstrate the detection of cheating in the shell game and an alternative derivation of Bell inequalities.
+The second advantage is that we are able to find all tight inequalities for the given scenario, which we demonstrate by finding new inequalities for the quantum harmonic oscillator, some of which are violated for lower energies than previously known inequalities.